kevetoth/Fungi_Bacteria/README.md

 ## Protocol

 All the finalized results and graphs will be showcased in Preliminary_results.Rmd, so this is the only file that needs to be run.
 However the correct protocol to run the R codes is as follows.
+The codes not mentioned in this protocol are irrelevant and should not be opened or run.

 1. To set up the workspace run R file 00_GetData.
 2. To get boxplots showcasing the Analyisis of Variance (ANOVA) analyisis of all variables run 02_ANOVAs
+3. To get all the significant ANOVAs in one document run 18_ANOVAmix
-3. To get Bonferroni corrected ANOVA p values in a table run 09_ANOVAptable
+4. To get Bonferroni corrected ANOVA p values in a table run 09_ANOVAptable
-4. To get boxplots showcasing where there was a significant variation between treatment with only Arbuscular mycorrhizal fungi, and both AM fungi and Rhizobial Bacteria run 03_ANOVAfungi
+5. To get boxplots showcasing where there was a significant variation between treatment with only Arbuscular mycorrhizal fungi, and both AM fungi and Rhizobial Bacteria run 03_ANOVAfungi
-5. We will not use this in our final results but to get a Principal component analyisis shown on Scree plots, as well as a scatter plot for all variables run 06_PCAimproved
+6. We will not use this in our final results but to get a Principal component analyisis shown on Scree plots, as well as a scatter plot for all variables run 06_PCAimproved
-6. In the further analyisis we conducted we have separated variables measuring soil and plant parameters for more accuracy, to set up for this run 07_Subsetting soil-plant parameters
+7. In the further analyisis we conducted we have separated variables measuring soil and plant parameters for more accuracy, to set up for this run 07_Subsetting soil-plant parameters
-7. To get Scree plots, Arrow plots showcasing how each variable influenced PC1 and PC2, and a Principle Component Analysis (PCA) scatter plot for both soil and plant parameters run 08_PCAsubsetted
+8. To get Scree plots, Arrow plots showcasing how each variable influenced PC1 and PC2, and a Principle Component Analysis (PCA) scatter plot for both soil and plant parameters run 08_PCAsubsetted
-8. To get a scatter plot that compares principle component 1 (PC1) of plant parameters and PC1 of soil parameters run 11_PCAcombo
+9. To get a scatter plot that compares principle component 1 (PC1) of plant parameters and PC1 of soil parameters run 11_PCAcombo
-9. To get a scatter plot showcasing the results for our Linear Discriminant Analyis (LDA) of soil parameters and plant parameters separately run 12_LDAplots
+10. To set up for performing Linear Discriminant Analysis (LDA) for the subset of plant parameters and soil parameters run 15_LDAfunction
-10. To see which variables influenced LDA the most shown by vectors run 13_LDAarrows
+11. To get scatterplot showcasing LDA and arrow plot for all the variables measured run 19_BigLDA
+12. To get a scatterplot showcasing LDA for both and also an arrow plot that shows the strength of each variables contribution to LD1 and LD2 run 12_LDAplots
-11. To get a correlogram showcasing the correlation between plant characteristics and soil characteristics run 10_Correlogram
+13. To get a correlogram showcasing the correlation between plant characteristics and soil characteristics run 10_Correlogram
-12. To get correlograms showing Specific Root Lengths (SRL) correlation with plant characteristics, and separately SRL correlation with soil parameters run 14_SRLcorrelogram
+14. To get correlograms showing Specific Root Lengths (SRL) correlation with plant characteristics, and separately SRL correlation with soil parameters run 14_SRLcorrelogram
+15. We wanted to showcase some important traits that we thougth might be correlated, and we know that these variables have significant variation based on the ANOVA analyisis to get the plots for these correlations run 16_InterestingCorrelations
+16. We also found one correlation that might better be explained by a nonlinear correlation this is the correaltion between Urease in soil (UE) and Plant phosphorus to get a graph for this correlation run 17_UEvsPlantprelation